ostis-ai/py-sc-client/README.md

 template_result: ScTemplateResult
 length = len(template_result)  # in the resulting construction
-template_result.size()  # deprecated count of elements, will be removed in version 0.3.0 first_element = template_result[0]  # get an element from the result by index (recommended) template_result.get(0)  # get an element from the result by index arg_node = template_result.get("_arg_node")  # get an element from the result by alias
+first_element = template_result[0]  # get an element from the result by index (recommended)
+template_result.get(0)  # get an element from the result by index arg_node = template_result.get("_arg_node")  # get an element from the result by alias